Fate ((G)I-dle song): Release and reception

-"Fate" the sixth track on the group's second studio album 2, released on January 29, 2024, saw a revival on multiple South Korean music charts, achieving notable success without any promotional backing from the agency.
+"Fate" is the sixth track on the group's second studio album 2, released on January 29, 2024.
+Despite not receiving any promotional backing from the agency, the song saw a revival on multiple South Korean music charts, achieving notable success.
 Securing iChart's "Perfect all-kill", it dominated the top spot on major South Korean music streaming service charts, marking their fourth consecutive success after "Tomboy", "Nxde", and "Queencard".
 Its popularity surged following the release of a stage video on the late-night music talk show Lee Hyori's Red Carpet and It's Live YouTube channel.
 These videos garnered over 1 million views, with shortened versions reaching 7 million views.
 A Cube Entertainment official attributed the song's success to the "members' passion and fans' support", noting Soyeon's songwriting and composing skills as key to showcasing the group's "unique sound".

 The song also received positive reviews from South Korean music critics.
 In his album review, Jang Jun-hwan of IZM lauded "Fate" as a standout track, praising the lyricism, the funky guitar melodies and intuitive plot twists, likening the track's atmosphere to a youth cartoon, evoking sympathy and comfort in listeners.
 Reporter Lee Deok-haeng of IZE magazine praised "Fate" for its unique punk-based, minimal band sound and witty lyrics, evoking comparisons to J-pop or "Japanese animation OST material", and Miyeon's vocals.
 Additionally, he noted listener fatigue with (G)I-dle's conceptual title tracks like "Nxde" and "Super Lady", emphasizing "Fate's" departure from such artistic direction and reflecting a broader trend towards easy-listening tracks in the K-pop industry.
 Reporter Seung-gil Lee of My Daily praised (G)I-dle for departure from their usual style.
 Unlike their previous tracks known for their strong stage presence, he noted that "Fate" resonated with audiences through its light band sound and nostalgic melody reminiscent of youth movies.
 The song's airy atmosphere and poetic lyrics left a "lasting impression", contributing to its chart success.
 Renowned music critic Jeong Min-jae praised the song, describing its melody as fluid "like water" and its lyrics as narrative-driven.
 He noted the song's resurgence through spontaneous social media virality, marking it as a prime example of fan-driven rediscovery.
 Additionally, reporter Park So-jin of MK Sports pointed out that the song's nostalgic appeal stems from its resemblance to 2000s J-pop, attributing its allure to the unique melody and storytelling elements.